penguoir/nextstep-content/front-end/devops/hosting.md

 **Note:** As a front-end web developer, this usually isn't your problem.
 But, it's good to have an idea of how this all works.
-Also, if you want to publish your own website, you should know how to do so.
+Also, if you want to publish your website, you should know how to do so.